DataJon42/Excel-Projects/README.md

 # Excel-Projects

-I have Made a file for all my analytics projects in Excel
+I have Made a file for all my analytic projects in Excel